MicroEJ/docs/VEEPortingGuide/uiInput.rst

    Input Abstraction Layer API

 When there is no input device on the board, a *stub* implementation of C library is available.
-This C library must be linked by the third-party C IDE when the MicroUI module is installed in the MicroEJ Platform.
+This C library must be linked by the third-party C IDE when the MicroUI module is installed in the VEE Port.
 This stub library does not provide any Abstraction Layer API files.

 Typical Implementation
 ======================